ChatScript/ChatScript/WIKI/ChatScript-Json.md

 $_y = $_x.value         # clears $_y (acts like null)
 $_x.value = $_y		# assigns JSON null
 ```

+Note, also, that while JSON is case sensitive in its field names, CS will lookup insensitive.
+It doesn't matter if you mis-capitalize the name of a field.
+CS doesn't believe you should have
+two fields with the same name but different capitalization and will treat them as the same.

+JSON is case sensitive in field names.
+CS is not.
+If you offer a new case field name
+and it already has a field 	with a different case, it will use the preexisting one.

 ### JSON FACTS